totemmaker/totemmaker-docs/docs/setup/platformio.md

 ; Required for Serial Monitor to work monitor_dtr = 0
 monitor_rts = 0
+; Enable require to use "totem" namespace with RoboBoard functions ; build_flags = -DREQUIRE_TOTEM_PREFIX
 ```
 Save file and wait for loading to finish.
 1. Inside `src/main.cpp` write Arduino code ant build a project.